RIDDOR rules around reporting workplace illnesses and injuries can be complicated - but they don't need to be.

 You could describe dangerous occurrences as 'near-miss' events - something that happened which could have resulted in serious injury or death.

-It is a legal requirement to report incidents and ill health at work and the information gathered enables the Health & Safety Executive (HSE) and other agencies to gather information about how and why risks arise and to investigate serious incidents.
-This enables a variety of agencies the opportunity to work together to make workplaces safer and thus prevent accidents and illness from occurring
+Responsible staff in every workplace have a legal responsibility to report incidents and ill health at work.
+The Health & Safety Executive (HSE) and other agencies are able to gather the information about how and why risks arise and use it to investigate serious incidents.
+This enables those agencies to work together to make workplaces safer and prevent accidents and illness from occurring in the future.

 The legislation tells you: